heshima-org/heshima-org.github.io/WhatWeDo/AboutUs.md

 start in school and life and by offering their mothers training and skills to enable them to make an income and become more independent.

+Heshima is based on a one-acre site and now features a house for the caretaker/groundsman, a classroom for the pre-school, a large 2 story building housing the textile project and shop and a computer laboratory, and toilets.
+On the remaining land, some fruit trees have been planted, but still leaving a large grassy space for the pre-school children to play on.

+The project employs a caretaker/groundsman; a teacher in charge of the pre-school and who also has oversight of the textile project; and a textile trainer.

+The site generates electricity through solar panels, and is now also connected to the mains.
+Under the main building is a large tank for the storage of rainwater.

+Heshima is a registered charity in both the UK and Tanzania, and is listed on Companies House in the UK.

 ## Pre-School

 We now have a preschool class in its own classroom.
 There are about 15 children